fossabot/myAut2Exe/readme.txt

    'Regular Expression Renamer'
      With is you can manually (de)obfuscate function or variable names.

-     enabling the ‘simple’ mode button allows you to do mass search'n'relace like this:
+     enabling the ï¿½simpleï¿½ mode button allows you to do mass search'n'relace like this:
     "\$gStr0001" -> ""LITE""
     "\$gStr0002" -> ""td""
-    "\$gStr0003" -> ""If checked, ML Bot enables a specific username as Administrator.""
+    "\$gStr0003" -> ""If checked, ML Bot enables a specific username as Administrator."" ï¿½
-    …
-    (^- create this in an editor with some more or less intelligent Search’n’Replace steps)
+    (^- create this in an editor with some more or less intelligent Searchï¿½nï¿½Replace steps)